Documentation

 Missing Spaces around Tags and Commas

-Search individually throughout the file to find missing spaces around tags and commas.
-Check that any instances are intentional.
+These searches find potentially missing spaces around tags and commas.
+Check that any instances are intentional, as in words like “book(s).”

 Scribing/Articulation